davidb2/davidb2.github.io-old/_reviews/books.md

-        compatibilists advocating this would be called "soft determinists", a term on which Harris and Dennett's ideas seem to converge. further, the contemporary conversation around free will is fundamentally flawed at best, and is focused on unimportant issues (e.g. <i>ex nihilo</i> causation).
+        compatibilists advocating this would be called "soft determinists", a term on which Harris and Dennett's ideas seem to converge. further, the contemporary conversation around free will is fundamentally flawed at best and is focused on unimportant issues (e.g. <i>ex nihilo</i> causation).
         [free will]
       </td>